weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 * never existed in the first place (so it should be propagated to the other nodes), or
 * was deleted from some replicas but still exists on others.
 In this latter case, the coordinator returns an error because it doesn’t know if the object has been created again after it was deleted, which would lead to propagating the deletion to cause data loss.

+An object that never existed will be propagated to the other nodes only if the object was queried with a _high enough_ consistency level, vs. the write consistency that was used to write the object:
+* if write was `QUORUM`, the read consistency level can be >= `QUORUM`
+* if the write was `ONE`, the object must be read with `ALL` to guarantee repair.
+This is because if only `ONE` node received the write request, then a `QUORUM` read request might only hit nodes that don't have the object, while an `ALL` request will reach that node as well.

 ## More resources